How to Use ChatGPT to Study Without Cheating

 Where ChatGPT falls short

 On its own, ChatGPT has no memory of your syllabus, no spaced-repetition schedule, and no guarantee it stuck to your actual material.
 It can confidently invent facts.
 For structured revision, a purpose-built study tool that works from your uploaded notes is more reliable.
-It is worth understanding how dedicated AI study tools compare so you know when to reach for one instead.
+It is worth understanding how dedicated AI study tools compare so you know when to reach for one instead, or turn a set of notes straight into a self-marking test with our AI quiz generator.

 A simple AI study workflow